-Not many things are more fun that discovering that someone has already gone to the trouble of solving your problem for you in the form of an open-source software project.
+Few things are more fun than discovering that someone has already gone to the trouble of solving your problem for you in the form of an open-source software project.

 In the case that no one has solved your problem yet, it can be very satisfying to invent a solution in the form of an open-source software project—especially if your project becomes successful.

 We've experienced both scenarios in our work on address verification software, and we've created some successful open-source projects that we've shared with the world.
 In some cases, "successful" is a word which means that we had a need, wrote some software which met the need, and eventually published the code to GitHub.
 Here is a listing of some of that code, grouped according to a few simple categories.
 Feel free to check out the code.
 We hope it's helpful!

 Much of our code is actually closed-source, but that hasn't stopped us from publishing an open-source changelog for said closed-source software:

 We've built SDKs that allow easy integration with each of our cloud APIs.
 Each is completely open-source and hosted on Github:

 - assertions - Comprehensive assertion functions for Go.